kevincabb/CLI_RPN_Calculator/README.md

 RPN Calculator requires [Node.js](https://nodejs.org/) to run.

-Install the dependencies and start the server.
+Install the dependencies and start the application.

 ```sh
 npm install